Digital Escape Room Puzzle Ideas

 Here are some tips to make your digital escape room exciting and memorable:

-1. Set a Time Limit: Decide on a time limit, like 60 to 90 minutes, depending on the number and complexity of your puzzles.
+- Set a Time Limit: Decide on a time limit, like 60 to 90 minutes, depending on the number and complexity of your puzzles.
 This keeps everyone engaged without feeling rushed.
-Google Forms can track how long each participant takes to complete the mission.
+Google Forms or our free escape room timer can track how long each participant takes to complete the mission.

 Ready-to-play escape rooms